tytydraco/yessleep/out/My_son_was_kidnapped_this_morning_I_know_exactly_what_took_him_but_if_I_call_911_the_police_will_blame_me_I_cant_go_through_that_again.md

 *Hey, don’t fret too much.
 Chin up, sport.*

 *Worse comes to worse, there’s a foolproof way to deal with all those nagging questions without answering them, thereby circumventing their pain and their fallout.
 You’re familiar with the tactic, aren’t you?
 Sure you are!
-You’re the expert, the maestro, the godforsaken alpha and omega when it comes to this type of thing.*
+You’re the expert, the maestro, the godforsaken alpha and omega when it comes to that type of thing.*

 *Bury them.*